 Marrakech is more than a holiday, it’s an adventure.
 A colourful, wild, brash culture that you’re thrown into from the moment you arrive.
 Even with the bad, I definitely would want to return and experience everything it has to offer.

 So is Marrakech worth visiting?
 YES!
 Don’t over worry & just do it!!
 Take the plunge and it will be an experience you won’t forget in a hurry.
-I hope you’ve enjoyed my honest view on my Marrakech experience and found it useful.
+I hope youโve enjoyed my honest view on my Marrakech experience and why Marrakech IS a good place to visit.

 Until Next Time xx